-A leading Swiss maker of fine timepieces, the brand's target market includes high-net-worth watch owners.
+Our client is a leading Swiss maker of fine timepieces, the brand’s target market includes high-net-worth watch owners.

 Though the campaign had clearly been successful, there was a need to independently evaluate whether it still resonated with the varied global target audiences, whether it was threatened by old rivals or upstart brands, and whether it conveyed the right message about the brand, particularly in its visual creative assets.